daxiongshu/Grasp-and-Lift/carl/vali-stack8/README.md

 note that vali7 also uses future features but it is correct, the error occurs in stack7

-stack8 fixed the problem of stack7
+stack8 fixed the problem of stack7.
+Specifically,  line 84 in stack8sub.py

+return np.hstack((Xp,Xm,Xt,Xu,Xs)